tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 `keyPackages` contains an MLS key package that is valid according to [MLS RFC].
 If the above check fails, the request has no effect.

-The request (if successful) results in the key pool `keyPoolId` (as in the URI) being updated as follows:
+The request (if successful) results in the key queue `keyPoolId` (as in the URI) being updated as follows:

-1. If `isReset` is true, remove all key packages from the pool.
+1. If `isReset` is true, remove all key packages from the queue.
-2. In any case, insert, all key packages from `keyPackages` to the pool.
+2. In any case, insert, all key packages from `keyPackages` to the queue.

-The output of the request is the number of key packages in the pool after update.
+The output of the request is the number of key packages in the queue after update.

-In addition, a gateway MAY support updating other key pool attributes.
+In addition, a gateway MAY support updating other key queue attributes.
 In this case, the above input has additional optional fields:

 ~~~